wp-plugins/html5-boilerplate/readme.txt

 As a spin-off of my [Boilerplate - Starkers WP Theme](http://aarontgrogg.com/boilerplate/), this plug-in can be added to any theme, new, pre-existing, already customized, whatevs!

-The clumsiest part of this plug-in is dealing with the CSS files.
+The clumsiest part of this is dealing with the Boilerplate CSS and JS files.
-To avoid any changes you make from being overwritten during upgrades, "starter" files have been created in the plug-in's css directory.
-I recommend copying the contents of the starter files into new files that you can safely edit.
+To avoid any changes you make from being overwritten during upgrades, "starter" files have been created in the `/css` and `/js` directories.
+I recommend creating copies of the starter files (removing '-starter' from the new filenames) that you can safely edit.
 That way, if the starter files are updated later, you can simply copy/paste from them into your files again, and all is fine.

-Another route would be to add `@import` statements at the top of your file, but this does increase your HTTP Requests, which hurts performance...
+Another route would be to add additional links in your pages, but this does increase your HTTP Requests, which hurts performance...
-Your call, let me know if you can think of a better implementation.)
+Your call, let me know if you can think of a better implementation.

 Cannot for the life of me figure out how to make the screenshots work in the `readme.txt`, so here are the links...